IgniteUI/help-topics/topics/04_Data-Sources/OLAP/02_Xmla/00_igOlapXmlaDataSource_Overview.md

 - [Configuring the Tabular View of the Result Set by Arranging the Columns, Rows, Filters, and Measures of the Pivot Grid (igOlapFlatDataSource, igOlapXmlaDataSource, igPivotDataSelector, igPivotGrid, igPivotView)](Configuring-the-Tabular-View.html): This topic explains how to configure the tabular View of the OLAP cube result set by arranging the hierarchies of the pivot grid columns, rows, filters, and measures, either from the grid’s interface or programmatically in the code.

-- [Key Performance Indicators Support (igPivotGrid, igPivotDataSelector, igOlapXmlaDataSource)](igPivotGrid-KPI-Support.html): This topic explains conceptually how the Key Performance Indicators (KPIs) data from a multi-dimensional (OLAP) data set is visualized in Ignite UI™.
-The Ignite UI controls that visualize KPIs are the `igPivotDataSelector` and the `igPivotGrid`.
+- [Key Performance Indicators Support (igPivotGrid, igPivotDataSelector, igOlapXmlaDataSource)](igPivotGrid-KPI-Support.html): This topic explains conceptually how the Key Performance Indicators (KPIs) data from a multi-dimensional (OLAP) data set is visualized in %%ProductName%%™.
+The %%ProductName%% controls that visualize KPIs are the `igPivotDataSelector` and the `igPivotGrid`.

 - [Known Issues and Limitations (igOlapXmlaDataSource)](igOlapXmlaDataSource-Known-Issues-and-Limitations.html): This topic provides information about the known issues and limitations of the `igOlapXmlaDataSource` component.